FutureMarkRwanda/BA_Notes/Networking/ACL_Configuration_Notes.md

 - The `established` keyword allows return traffic for TCP sessions initiated internally.
 - Named ACLs use descriptive names (e.g., FTP-FILTER) and support rule insertion/deletion.

-Scenario: A university network uses an extended ACL to allow HTTP/HTTPS access to a server while denying FTP, and a named ACL to manage FTP traffic, ensuring precise access control.
+A university network uses an extended ACL to allow HTTP/HTTPS access to a server while denying FTP, and a named ACL to manage FTP traffic, ensuring precise access control.

 ---